The Sailors will be spread far this weekend, with the tennis team heading to state. There's great action at home all around the county, too.

 The Hayden High School volleyball team gave West Grand all it wanted in two sets, but couldn’t keep it going in the third, and in the end the Mustangs came away with a three-set sweep on Saturday in Kremmling.

-Hayden High School boys basketball picked up its third win of the season and second in a row Saturday, downing 1A De Beque 55-29.
+The Hayden High School volleyball team picked up its fourth win of the season Thursday, knocking off De Beque at home in four sets.

 Steamboat Springs High School volleyball heads to Battle Mountain on Thursday in a game that not only has league title implications but also could have a ripple effect on state standings.

 Mitch McCannon scored touchdowns on the ground, through the air and on defense in the fourth quarter of Sailors football's 47-26 homecoming win against Grand Junction Central.

 The Tigers lost the first set, 25-6.
 They were much better in the next two and while they still rolled out of the state on the other side of a three-set sweep, coach Dayna Hunter said the team played well.

 It was closer, but the end result was the same.
 Hayden and Soroco battled in volleyball on Friday, and the Rams emerged on top.

 Rangely overcame an injury to one of its best players Friday night, and despite a crazy fourth-quarter goal line stand and easily their best performance of the season, the Hayden Tigers couldn’t do the same.